-- 6. EPS indicator: When the bike is equipped with EPS system, the indicator light is on.
-Its working method and content refer to Page 149. - 7.
-Coolant temperature gauge: Shows the current coolant temperature, C is the low temperature area.
-H is the high temperature area, Both overlow and overhigh are abnormal, Idle warm machine is need when it's too cold, and park the bike when it's too hot to prevent the coolant from being boiling.
+- 14. Wheel drive indicator: Corresponds to the drive method of the right handlebar.
+When it's in 2WD, it shows ", When it's in 4WD, it shows ", When it's in 4WD +LOCK, it shows "." - 15.
+Coolant temperature gauge: Shows the current coolant temperature, C is the low temperature area, H is the high temperature area, Both overlow and overhigh are abnormal, Idle warm machine is need when it's too cold, and park the bike when it's too hot to prevent the coolant from being boiling.
 Keep the coolant temperature in a normal range.